Vets from the University of the West Indies are trying desperately right now to save a whale that beached itself on Maracas Bay this morning.

 The earthquake occurred at 5:24 pm at latitude 10.82 north and longitude 62.00 west at a depth of 10 km.

-The Zoological Society of Trinidad and Tobago (ZSTT) is appealing to the public to be responsible in its use of fireworks during the end of year celebrations.
+The Zoological Society of Trinidad and Tobago (ZSTT) is asking members of the public to be responsible in their usage of fireworks, as the country celebrates the end of a decade and welcomes the new year, and a new decade altogether.

 Environmental stakeholders. including NGOs, THA officials, environment partners, ERIC & Environment Tobago, civil groups, Shell T&T and the Embassy of the Federal Republic of Germany to T&T have given full commitment to protect Tobago's environment.